sarakimmich/atran163/README.md

 # Hey, I'm Amanda! (she/her) <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-I’m passionate about enalbing others.
+I’m passionate about enabling others.
 Specifically, I'm driven by opportunities that can help bridge the gap for womxn, BIPOC, and first-generation students in tech.
 I enjoy creating my own solutions through research and intuition.

 Check out my [portfolio](https://github.com/atran163/portfolio) to see what I've been up to!